PimwipaV/dubme-separate-vocal-module/README.md

     • provide error handling or unsupported format

 To be part of a larger pipeline, we should also add testing and security concerns.

-Credits: According to chatGPT's Terms of Use, I own the Input and the Output.
-Therefore I could credit myself.